pypa/cibuildwheel/docs/faq.md

 cibuildwheel supports building non-native architectures on Linux, via emulation through the binfmt_misc kernel feature.
-The easiest way to use this is via the [docker/setup-qemu-action][setup-qemu-action] on Github Actions or [tonistiigi/binfmt][binfmt].
+The easiest way to use this is via the [docker/setup-qemu-action][setup-qemu-action] on GitHub Actions or [tonistiigi/binfmt][binfmt].

 [setup-qemu-action]: https://github.com/docker/setup-qemu-action
 [binfmt]: https://hub.docker.com/r/tonistiigi/binfmt

-Check out the following config for an example of how to set it up on Github Actions.
+Check out the following config for an example of how to set it up on GitHub Actions.
 Once QEMU is set up and registered, you just need to set the `CIBW_ARCHS_LINUX` environment variable (or use the `--archs` option on Linux), and the other architectures are emulated automatically.